1. Home

 Housing support for disabled or vulnerable adults

-Find out about supported housing for working age adults with a physical or learning disability, mental health problems or a condition that makes them vulnerable.
+Find out about supported housing for working age adults with a physical or learning disability, mental health problems or a condition that makes them vulnerable and temporary accommodation with on site support if you

-Sheltered housing scheme run by local district or borough councils or a housing association support adults with disabilities.
+Sheltered housing schemes run by local district or borough councils or a housing association support adults with disabilities.

 Find a place to live